 The app consists of two segments – Quantcast Measure and Quantcast Advertise.

-We’re however not going to focus on Quantcast Advertise in this post - let’s stick to analytics and tracking for now.
+We’re however not going to focus on Quantcast Advertise in this post – let’s stick to SaaS analytics tools and tracking for now.

 Quantcast basically uncovers your traffic sources and the nature of your audience – age, gender, children, income, education, ethnicity, topics of interest, sites visited, and so on .